turtletime/catman/README.md

 git clone https://github.com/turtletime/catman
 cd catman
 npm install
-npm start & npm run watch
+npm start
 ```

-Go to `http://localhost:8000`.
-It may take a while (wait up to one minute)
+The above script uses [Electron](http://electron.atom.io) to launch the game window.
+It doesn't work on Windows, though a small amount of work will do it.